List of Monster characters: Werner Weber

 Werner Weber (ヴェルナー・ウェーバー, Verunā Wēbā) is a freelancing journalist who is the main character of Another Monster.
 He interviewed people that were in the lives of Kenzo Tenma and Johan Liebert ranging from Tenma's childhood friends, Eva Heinemann, Inspector Lunge, Rudi Gillen, Karl Neumann, Jan Suk, Karel Lanke, and others.
-He is killed by Hermann Führ at the end of "Another Monster".
+He disappears at the end of "Another Monster".
+His status is unknown.

 Supporting characters

 Director Heinemann

 Udo Heinemann (ウド・ハイネマン, Udo Haineman) is the Director of Eisler Memorial Hospital.
 He supervises Tenma and the other doctors and surgeons.
 Tenma is dissatisfied with hospital politics when he is ordered to treat an opera singer instead of a Turkish construction worker who arrived first.
 Tenma saves the singer, but the construction worker dies as a result of treatment delays from Dr. Becker.
 When the Liebert twins are brought in, Tenma is working on him when chief of surgery Dr. Oppenheim and Director Heinemann order him to treat the Mayor, who came in after them.
 When Tenma tells Director Heinemann that he is the only one who can successfully operate on Johan and to have Dr. Boyer handle the mayor for him, Heinemann ignores Tenma's request since the next review of medical facilities will have the Mayor promising increased funding to Eisler Memorial.
 Tenma's decision to operate on Johan causes the other doctors to scramble to cover for him at the last minute resulting in Roedecker's death.
 Director Heinemann states in a press conference that Mayor Roedecker died from a cerebral infarction and that they did their best to save him.
 When Tenma apologizes to Director Heinemann at a hospital banquet for what happened to Mayor Roedecker, Heinemann tells him not to worry about it and that he just followed his heart.
 However, Dr. Boyer will be assuming Tenma's chief neurosurgeon position.
 While Director Heinemann will allow Tenma to keep his surgeon job, he will not be accepting papers from him by the next health summit and won't recommend him in the event of a transfer.
 Angry about what Director Heinemann did, Tenma sits beside an unconscious Johan Liebert ranting about Heinemann's attitude and that he'd be better off dead.
 Director Heinemann later orders Dr. Oppenheim to have Dr. Boyer watch over the twins after hearing that Tenma was watching over them.
 Director Heinemann is later found dead when he, Dr. Oppenheim and Dr. Boyer were poisoned by candy left by Johan.
 Director Heinemann's death had its toll on Eva who broke down in tears during her father's funeral.